pen1064/Food_Image_Query/README.md

 Of course, this rapid preliminary version is not getting perfect results as you can see from the notebook.\
 Currently, the system is doing quite well for french fries, fried rice, and donuts.
 I will probably spend some time either getting better picture from webscrapping or clean the image dataset more.
 Along with that, several more adjustments will be made:
 1. Need to cut the image center (too much distraction atm)
-2. Need to do some sensitivty analysis on the tree for Annoy :)
+2. Need to do some sensitivty analysis on the tree and search-k for Annoy :)
 3. Test out how it will be with a more sophisticated feature selector (Resnet50!)
 4. Train the classification system just for the completeness
 5. Of course, nicer pictures (better lighting/ contrast/ more center) will definitely helps